opendocsg/slw-judgments-backfill/2009_SGCA_8/report.md

  Without intending to be exhaustive, and in the context of the present case, it was our view that two key factors should be borne in mind.
 Firstly, the amendments should not cause any prejudice to the other party.
 Secondly, the amendments should not give rise to a situation whereby the applicant was effectively asking for a second bite at the cherry.

 59     It is therefore plain that the considerations which permeate the exercise of discretion to grant leave to amend pleadings are very similar to those underpinning the discretion to allow a new point to be raised and argued on appeal.
-In _Chwee Kin Keong v Digilandmall.com Pte Ltd_ [2004] 2 SLR 594 (“ _Chwee Kin Keong_ ”), the High Court summed up the procedural equation thus at
+In _Chwee Kin Keong v Digilandmall.com Pte Ltd_ <span class="citation">[2004] 2 SLR 594</span> (“ _Chwee Kin Keong_ ”), the High Court summed up the procedural equation thus at

 ## [85]: